-Whatever age — and that goes for adults too — I’m pretty sure Camp Bestival would have something on offer to tickle your fancy.
+Whatever age — and that goes for adults too — I’m pretty sure Camp Bestival would have something on offer; to tickle your fancy.

-We were treated to beautiful weather and whilst that was certainly a contributory factor, to our glowing report, there’s simply not enough room in one post, to wax lyrical about everything I loved about Camp Bestival 2015.
+We were treated to beautiful weather.
+And whilst that was certainly a contributory factor, to our glowing report; there’s simply not enough room in one post, to wax lyrical about everything I loved about Camp Bestival 2015.

-It was the perfect mix of hanging out with old friends, meeting new friends, eating good food — courtesy of The Feast Collective — and being entertained on every level.
+It was the perfect mix of hanging out with old friends, meeting new friends.
+Eating good food — courtesy of The Feast Collective — and being entertained on every level.